Many questions about recycling depend less on the product you want to recycle and more on the place where you live. This is true of milk cartons.

 - Aseptic Cartons

-These are the sort of shelf-stable cartons that you find on the supermarket shelf with, usually, a longer shelf life.
-They can take many forms such as glass containers, ice cream containers, etc. as well as standard milk packaging.
+Aseptic Cartons are the sort of shelf-stable cartons you find on the supermarket shelf with a longer shelf life.
+They can take many forms such as glass containers, ice cream containers, etc., and standard milk packaging.
 However, mainly they are a paper, plastic, and aluminum mix.

 The Pros And Cons Of Milk Cartons For The Environment